- Academic Affairs

 Maryland Charity Campaign

-Campaign chair Bill Crockett, MS, RCRSP, executive director of Campus Life Services, and I hope to eclipse that figure this year with a goal of $340,000.
-But we can’t do it without your help.
+Campaign chair Bill Crockett, MS, RCRSP, executive director of Campus Life Services, and I hope to eclipse last year's total with a goal of $273,000.
+But we can't do it without your help.

-Thank you for your contribution and for bringing hope to so many Marylanders in need.
+Thank you for your support and for bringing hope to so many Marylanders in need.
+Sincerely,

 Jay A. Perman, MD